OpenGenus/Find.Your.Purpose/README.md

 * [Greenpeace USA](http://www.greenpeace.org/usa/): Greenpeace will never stop fighting for a greener, healthier world for our oceans, forests, food, climate, and democracy—no matter what forces stand in our way.
 * [Conservation International](http://www.conservation.org/): protect nature for the benefits it provides to all of us: food, fresh water, livelihoods and a stable climate.

+# Helping animals survive along with us

+* [Nashville Zoo](https://www.nashvillezoo.org/): progressive and dynamic zoological park serving Middle Tennessee, southern Kentucky and hundreds of thousands of tourists that travel to Nashville every year.

 # Education oriented mission

 * [Coursera](https://www.coursera.org/), [Khan Academy](https://www.khanacademy.org/), [Open Culture Online Courses](http://www.openculture.com/freeonlinecourses), [Udemy](https://www.udemy.com/), [Academic Earth](http://academicearth.org/)